Wolgot

-Wolgot is a dong, neighbourhood of Siheung in Gyeonggi Province southwest of Seoul and south of Incheon, bordering on Soraepogu.
+Wolgot is a dong, neighbourhood of Siheung in Gyeonggi Province southwest of Seoul and east of Incheon, bordering on Soraepogu.
 There is also a fishing harbor on the local ocean inlet, near which numerous high-rise apartment buildings are located.
 Several small hotels and seafood restaurants also serve visitors.
-In June 2012 a new subway station was opened on the Suin Line, a new subway line currently open between Seoul Subway Line 4 and the Incheon Subway Line 1 of the Seoul Metropolitan Subway system.
+In June 2012 a new subway station was opened on the Suin Line, a new subway line currently open next to Seoul Subway Line 4 of the Seoul Metropolitan Subway system.
 Many buses also stop in Wolgot.
-On March 1, 2014, it was separated from Gunpo-dong.
+On March 1, 2014, it was separated from Gunja-dong.